-We’ve made it to the sixth of the nine original hallmarks of aging: mitochondrial dysfunction!
+We’ve made it to the 6th of the 12 hallmarks of aging: mitochondrial dysfunction!
 Mitochondrial dysfunction is part of the antagonistic group of hallmarks.
 They respond to the primary hallmarks—genomic instability, telomere shortening, epigenetic alterations, and loss of proteostasis—or primary causes of cell damage.
 In contrast to the primary hallmarks, antagonistic hallmarks have opposite effects depending on their intensity.
 At first, at low levels, these responses mitigate the damage caused by the primary hallmarks, but eventually they become harmful themselves.

 Meet the Mitochondria